 Over the last decade, Canadian pension funds have embraced investing in "alternative" asset classes, including real estate, private equity and increasingly infrastructure.
-According to the Pension Investment Association of Canada, the top 100 pension plans in Canada hold \$150B or 7.4% of their assets under management in infrastructure assets.
-However, compared to the collective \$235B or 11.6% allocated to real estate, infrastructure is still under-allocated towards.
-The same holds true for the US as the chart below demonstrates.
+According to the Pension Investment Association of Canada, the top 100 pension plans in Canada hold \$171 B or 8.17 per cent of their assets under management in infrastructure assets.
+However, compared to the collective \$267B or 12.79 per cent allocated to real estate, infrastructure is still under-allocated towards.
+The same holds true for the U.S. as the chart below demonstrates.